Bloc/Bloc-Jams-AngularJS-Starter/README.md

 # Bloc Jams AngularJS Starter

+This repository serves as a starter project for Bloc's AngularJS-driven music player app.

-On GitHub, [fork](https://help.github.com/articles/fork-a-repo/) the [Bloc Jams AngularJS Starter](https://github.com/Bloc/bloc-jams-angularjs-starter).
-Forking a project makes a copy and adds it to your own GitHub account.
+To get started, [fork](https://help.github.com/articles/fork-a-repo/) this repository.
+Forking a repository makes a copy and adds it to your own GitHub account.
 This is an important step, because the your work will need be on your Github account and not Bloc's.

 Rename your forked repository to `bloc-jams-angularjs` in Github (available under the **Settings** tab of your repository).